-

 - National Comprehensive Cancer Network (NCCN) guidelines (national guidelines)

-Patient Advocacy/Patient Empowerment
+Patient Advocacy/Patient Empowerment- Patient problem-solving

 - Engagement in decision-making tools